- Plans & Pricing

 As in other eCommerce fulfillment models, optimized software management can give significant help to a merchant engaged in dropshipping.
 The SkuNexus solution includes a Vendor Management System (VMS) which performs a range of functions, including:

-Third-party fulfillment now plays a massive role in eCommerce and is useful for a range of retailers.
-3PL expertise allows clients to confidently outsource fulfillment and focus on the rest of the responsibilities involved with running their business.
+3PL inventory management now plays a massive role in eCommerce fulfillment and is useful for a range of retailers.
+3PL logistics expertise allows clients to confidently outsource fulfillment and focus on the rest of the responsibilities involved with running their business.

 Such convenience comes at a price, of course.
-3PLs can provide support in several areas, but they are not without disadvantages.
+3PL warehouses can provide support in several areas, but they are not without disadvantages.

 The astonishing growth of the 3PL industry speaks to the advantages outweighing the disadvantages for many companies.
 However, not every function is outsourced to these service providers.
-A merchant’s OMS will still play a large role in the 3PL relationship.
-The OMS will continue to route orders, receive tracking information, and/or manage vendors/generate POs for inventory restocks.
+A merchant’s order management system will still play a large role in the 3PL relationship.
+The order management software will continue to route orders, receive tracking information, and/or manage vendors/generate POs for inventory restocks.

 FBA provides the same services as a standard 3PL, but with some added wrinkles that give it a considerable edge.